droidconKE/droidconKE2022Android/chai/README.md

 There is a separate stand alone [Chai Design System project here](https://github.com/tamzi/ChaiDesignSystem)

-This shows how you can use this design system in an app in production.
+This shows how you can use this design system in an app/Multiple apps in production.

 ### Structure Of Chai's Design System,